Shaaali/identity-apps/docs/guides/applications/oidc/discover-oidc-configs.md

 ## Get endpoints from the console

-Some applications and SDKs do not have the capability to dynamically resolve endpoints from  OpenID Connect discovery.
-You need to configure endpoints manually to support them.
+Some applications and SDKs are not capable of dynamically resolving endpoints from  OpenID Connect discovery.
+For such applications, you need to configure endpoints manually.

 You can get the endpoints from the console as follows:

 1. On the [Asgardeo console](https://console.asgardeo.io/), go to **Develop > Application**.
-2. Select an OIDC application from the application view.
+2. Select an OIDC application from the list.
-3. Go to the **Info** section of the application and find the server endpoints to your organization.
+3. Go to the **Info** tab of the application and find the server endpoints to your organization.
    <img :src="$withBase('/assets/img/guides/applications/app-endpoint-help.png')" alt="app-help-panel-for-endpoints">

 ## What's next?

 Explore how OpenID Connect endpoints are used when you implement login to your applications:

-- <a :href="$withBase('/guides/applications/oidc/implement-auth-code-with-pkce')">Implement authorization code flow with PKCE</a> for single-page applications.
+- Implement login for single-page applications <a :href="$withBase('/guides/applications/oidc/implement-auth-code-with-pkce')">using the authorization code flow with PKCE</a>.
-- <a :href="$withBase('/guides/applications/oidc/implement-auth-code')">Implement authorization code flow</a> for traditional web applications.
+- Implement login for traditional web applications <a :href="$withBase('/guides/applications/oidc/implement-auth-code')">using the authorization code flow</a>.